 Heather has assisted college students in defining their career goals for over 10 years.
 She has worked with students from various backgrounds and with a wide range of occupational interests, and enjoys helping them identify and pursue career and personal success.
 Heather received her MA in Adult Education from Buffalo State College, and her BS in Psychology from SUNY Brockport.
 She earned her certificate as a Career Development Facilitator from the National Career Development Association in 2014.

-Janine started at the Career Center in July 2012 after having worked with students for over seven years as a special education teacher, an outdoor educator, and a counselor.
+Janine started at the Career and Life Outcomes Center in July 2012 after having worked with students for over seven years as a special education teacher, an outdoor educator, and a counselor.
 Most recently, Janine worked at Colgate University, advising student volunteer teams as well as career counseling.
 Janine holds an AB in English from Princeton University, and an MA in counseling from the University of New Hampshire.
 With her solution-focused style and passion for career assessment and exploration, Janine can be a great resource for students and alumni by helping them identify potential career paths based on their interests, values and skills.

-Before joining the Career Center team, she worked in human resources, recruiting and sales at companies in both Los Angeles and Boston and as an admissions representative for her alma mater.
+Before joining the team, she worked in human resources, recruiting and sales at companies in both Los Angeles and Boston and as an admissions representative for her alma mater.
+On campus, Abby is a member of the Harassment and Sexual Misconduct Board (HSMB) and is on the Student Emergency Aid Society (SEAS) committee.
 Abby received a BA from William Smith College and an MFA from Antioch University, Los Angeles.

 In addition to her employer relations role, Abby advises students preparing to participate in the NYC program.